libretro/mame2003-plus-libretro/README.md

 ## Additional configuration information:
  * Official RetroArch documentation for the mame2003-libretro core are published at [buildbot.libretro.com/docs](https://buildbot.libretro.com/docs/).
 They can be [edited and improved by users via github.com](https://github.com/libretro/docs/blob/master/docs/library/mame2003.md).
- * The RetrArch documentation owes much to RetroPie's [detailed MAME 2003 configuration wiki](https://github.com/RetroPie/RetroPie-Setup/wiki/lr-mame2003) which can be adapted for use in other environments.
+ * The RetroArch documentation owes much to RetroPie's [detailed MAME 2003 configuration wiki](https://github.com/RetroPie/RetroPie-Setup/wiki/lr-mame2003) which can be adapted for use in other environments.

 ## Development todo: